skiadas/DataWranglingCourse/notes/databases_relational.md

 This relation has three attributes, `login`, `first`, and `last`, all containing strings.
 It also has 3 tuples/records corresponding to three students.

 Every table/relation must also contain a **primary key**.
 A primary key is an attribute or combination of attributes that uniquely identify each row/record/tuple.
 In the example above, the `login` attribute itself can serve as a primary key.
-If we were discussing storing courses, a combination of the department prefix and course number can act as the primary key for the `course` table.
+If we were discussing storing courses, a combination of the department prefix and course number can act as the primary key for the `course` table. *Each row in a table must have a unique value for the primary key, different from all other rows*.

 Many tables may also contain **foreign keys**.
 These are attributes of a table that point to the primary keys in another table.
 For instance the course table will contain a foreign key identifying the department that a course is from.
 Foreign Keys is what links tables together.